 8. Prepare data summary and report of findings for use in future presentations and outreach about components of the All About Arsenic project.

 Qualifications: Enrollment as an undergraduate student at College of the Atlantic.
-Knowledge of or willingness to learn about geology, groundwater chemistry, and public health data.
-Familiarity with GIS, water sampling methods, and data management.
+Knowledge of or willingness to learn about geology, groundwater chemistry, and public health information related to arsenic exposure.
+Familiarity with GIS, water sampling methods, data management, and analysis.
 Excellent oral and written communication skills.
-Flexibility to adapt to quickly changing work demands and schedules and ability to be prepared for anything on any given day.
-Sense of humor and ability to use logic to solve problems.
+Flexibility to adapt to quickly changing work demands and schedules.

-Environment: Much of the work is performed indoors, however field work may involve driving, visiting well owners, sampling streams and lakes.
+Work Environment: Much of the work is performed indoors, however, fieldwork may involve driving, visiting well owners, sampling streams and lakes.
 Other: Interns are expected to supply their own outdoor gear appropriate for working in wet conditions.
 Intern must have a valid driver’s license.

 SEPA Application Deadline: 11:59pm Eastern Time March 13, 2021